easypanel-io/website/docs/04-templates/registry/index.md

 ## Instructions

-The Registry doesn't have a UI.
+The Registry doesn&#39;t have a UI.
 To interact with the registry you should use the Docker CLI.

 ## Links